-Steelers New $9000 Book Is ‘Largest Ever’ On NFL Team’s History
+Steelers New $9,000 Book Is ‘Largest Ever’ On NFL Team’s History

 For the Steelers fan that has everything, the football team’s website has a new piece of memorabilia that will likely put a smile on a Steelers fan’s face this holiday season.

-Announced on August 4 on the Steelers website, an upcoming limited-edition book about the NFL team is now available for pre-orders and it is heavily contributed to by co-owner, Thomas Tull.
+Announced on August 4 on the Steelers website, an upcoming limited edition book about the NFL team is now available for pre-orders, and it is heavily contributed to by co-owner, Thomas Tull.

-While there have been books published in the past the NFL team’s history, this Steelers book is the “largest ever” and will feature limited edition large-format photography in three options.
+While there have been books published in the past about the NFL team’s history, this Steelers book is the “largest ever” and will feature limited edition, large-format photography in three options.

 In addition to photos, the new Steelers book “celebrates the history, success, and memorable moments with full collaboration with the Steelers” along with insights from super-fan and co-owner, Thomas Tull.